infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 - logging out the user without prior warning and possibility to extend session

 - define time-limited actions in the app with no ability to extend that limit

+#### Additional notes

+This guideline covers point 2.2.1 Timing Adjustable - Level A of the WCAG standard.

+---

+### Pause, Stop, Hide

+Moving, blinking, or scrolling, or auto-updating content in the app.

+#### ✅ Success technique(s)

+- When using auto-scrolling page views, whose animation starts automatically, make sure to provide a way for user to pause, stop, or hide it.

+- If there is no parallel content next to the moving, blinking, or scrolling content there's no need to provide a pause, stop or hide button.

+- Loading screens doesn't require to meet this success criterion.

+#### 🚫 Failures

+- Using an auto-updating or auto-scrolling view that can't be paused/stopped.

+#### Additional notes

+This guideline covers point 2.2.2 Pause, Stop Hide - Level A of the WCAG standard.

+---

+## Seizures and Physical Reactions

+_Do not design content in a way that is known to cause seizures or physical reactions._

+### Three Flashed or Below Treshold

+Apps should not contain elements that flash more than three times in one second period.

+#### ✅ Success technique(s)

+- Avoiding flashing content in general, if possible.

+- If using flashing content - make sure that any flashing element last at least least 333 ms.

+- If having an element that flashes more frequently is unavoidable - make sure that the flashing area is covering less than 25% of 10 degrees of visual field

+#### 🚫 Failures

+- Using rapidly flashing elements to catch user's attention

+- Having a larger area of screen flashing more than three times per second

+#### Additional notes

+This guideline covers point 2.3.1 - Level A of the WCAG standard.

+---

 ## Navigable